walkie/academic-webpage/teaching/cs609-su14/index.md

 A list of papers we may discuss is provided below.
 If you would like to discuss a particular paper not on this list, please send it my way!

-### Foundation

- * Parnas, *On the Criteria to be Used in Decomposing Systems into Modules*, CACM 1972.

- * Wadler, *The Expression Problem*, email 1998.

-### Expression Problem Solutions: Design Patterns
+### Expression Problem Solutions: Libraries and Design Patterns

- * Krishnamurthi, Felleisen, Friedman, *Synthesizing Object-Oriented and Functional Design to Promote Re-Use*, ECOOP 1998.
-(Extensible Visitor Pattern)

  * Zenger and Odersky, *Independently Extensible Solutions to the Expression Problem*, FOOL 2005.